angelothegreat13/Issue-Intake-and-Smart-Summary-System/README.md

 Validation request classes (`StoreIssueRequest`, `UpdateIssueRequest`) are **not** versioned because they express business rules for the `Issue` model, not API contract — both the web UI and API share the same validation logic.

-### Two-service split: `IssueService` + `SummaryService`
+### Service layer and interface split

 All business logic lives in services, not controllers.
-The split between the two services is intentional:
+The structure follows the Dependency Inversion Principle:

 - **`IssueService`** owns the lifecycle of an issue — creating, updating, listing, applying escalation.
-It has no knowledge of the AI provider.
-- **`SummaryService`** owns the single concern of "given this text, produce a summary and action."
-It tries the Anthropic API and silently degrades to rules-based output.
-Swapping to a different LLM provider touches only this one class.

-This makes each class independently testable and the AI layer replaceable without touching business logic.
+It depends on `SummaryServiceInterface`, not any concrete implementation.
+- **`SummaryServiceInterface`** defines the contract: `generateSummary(title, description, priority, category): array`.
+- **`AnthropicSummaryService`** implements the interface by calling the Anthropic API (claude-3-haiku-20240307).
+- **`RulesSummaryService`** implements the same interface with a deterministic `match`-based decision tree — no API key required.

+`AppServiceProvider` selects the correct implementation at boot time based on whether `ANTHROPIC_API_KEY` is set.
+Swapping to a different LLM (OpenAI, Gemini) means adding one new class that implements the interface — nothing else changes.

 ### Escalation logic (`IssueService::applyEscalation`)